How to Build a Box Kite

 tight around the bamboo—see the photo.

-- Add a small length of clear sticky tape onto the sail plastic, to
+- Add a small length of clear sticking tape onto the sail plastic to

 prevent the bridle shifting forward and stretching the plastic.
 The